Back to Integrations

 Clerk is an authentication and user management platform that provides pre-built UI components and APIs for sign-up, sign-in, and user profiles.
 This guide shows how to integrate Clerk with InsForge using Clerk's JWT Templates feature.
 Clerk signs tokens with InsForge's JWT secret, so InsForge accepts them natively.

-• Live Demo — A sample CRM app using Clerk authentication with InsForge
+• Live Demo — A sample todo app using Clerk authentication with InsForge

 • Source Code — GitHub repository for the sample app